-Coffee roasting is a highly energy intensive process, requiring $11.2 \times 10^{12} \text{ kJ/fuel}$ energy annually, with 75% of the energy being wasted as heat through the stack [1,2].
+Coffee roasting is a growing industry with 6.7 billion kg of coffee being roasted every year.
+It is highly energy intensive, requiring $11.2 \times 10^{12}$ kJ/fuel energy annually, with 75% of the energy being wasted as heat through the stack [1,2].
 Around 50% of industrial processes such as coffee roasting, sintering, dairy production and pharmaceuticals use batch processes to improve the quality and consistency of the products [3-6].
 The drawback to batch processes is the substantial amount of waste heat emitted intermittently, preventing conventional methods from being used for recovery.
-Heat recovery of batch processes across industries has been investigated in the literature to reduce energy use [7-9], and heat storage systems have proven to be successful in recovering wasted heat [10-15].
+Heat integration of batch processes across industries have been investigated in the literature to reduce energy use [7-9].
+Heat storage system have proven to be successful in recovering and reusing the heat as seen in further investigations [10-15].

 The operation of batch gas-fired coffee roasters equipped with afterburners is well known and widely described in literature [16-19].
 The methods include a heating air process, generally by means of a modulating gas burner, followed by passing the hot air through the coffee beans passively with a batch process that lasts around 10 minutes.
 The hot air usually travels from the roasting chamber through an afterburner to remove the VOCs and carbon monoxide and is finally discharged at high temperature into the atmosphere.
 This single-pass roasting method is often substituted to a semi-closed loop where part of the roaster gases are recycled and mixed to the hot air flow in order to roast the beans with the desired time-temperature curve.
 A big challenge for roasting is to rapidly heat the air before introducing it into the batch.
 To achieve this rapid heating, the roasters use a very energy intensive and quite low efficiency process.
 The afterburner is also quite energy intensive and releases the final gas at a very high temperature.
-In this paper, energy and material balances of a rotating drum coffee roasting with partial hot gas recycling and costs assessment methodologies are adopted to compare the profitability of two systems integrated into the process.
+In this paper, energy and material balances of a rotating drum coffee roasting with partial hot gas recycling and costs assessment methodologies are adopted to compare the profitability of three cogeneration systems integrated into the process.
 The case study of a major coffee processing firm with 500 kg/hr production capacity and the Italian electricity/NG cost scenario are assumed to carry out the thermo-economic assessment.
-The CHP options under investigation are: (i) regenerative topping MGT coupled to the existing modulating gas burner to generate hot air for the roasting process; (ii) fluctuating waste heat recovery from the hot flue gas through an ORC with a thermal storage buffer.
-The sensitivity of investment profitability to the main techno-economic process parameters and in particular to the daily roasting operating hours and electricity/NG cost ratio is presented.
+The CHP options under investigation are: (i) regenerative topping MGT coupled to the existing modulating gas burner to generate hot air for the roasting process; (ii) fluctuating waste heat recovery from the hot flue gas through an ORC with a thermal storage buffer; (.
+MGTs are the typical choice for implementing CHP systems in these types of roasters, therefore ORCs are investigated to determine their feasibility of utilising more waste heat form the afterburner.
+The sensitivity of investment profitability to the main techno-economic process parameters and in particular to the daily roasting operating hours and electricity/NG cost ratio is presented, to derive useful insights about the key factors influencing the feasibility of such investments for coffee roasting firms.